Ali Sami Yen Stadium: From Taksim to Mecidiyeköy

-Mecidiyeköy Stadi
+Mecidiyeköy Stadium

 In the atmosphere of war, only a small open tribune was allowed in the stadium, which was set on a field of earth and inaugurated under the presidency of Muslihittin Peykoğlu in 1945.
 Its distance from the city center in those days, however, its inaccessibility by public transportation, and the rough winds that characterized the district were factors that contributed to a long period in which the stadium lay idle and football games never took place.
 When the İnönü Stadium in the center of the city was opened in that period, Galatasaray abandoned the stadium building project in Mecidiyeköy, putting the project aside before fruition.
 In 1955, 30 more years were added to the right of utilization agreement, which at the time had 22 years to go, extending the terms until 2007.

 When the club failed to undertake the building of the Stadium, the project was taken on by the Physical Education General Directorate.
 The construction started in 1959.
 In 1961, during the presidency of Refik Selimoğlu, a new agreement was signed with the Physical Education General Directorate whereby the utilization rights of the newly completed stadium were explicitly given to Galatasaray.

-Ali Sami Yen Stadi / expansion
+Ali Sami Yen Stadium / expansion

-Ali Sami Yen Stadi was inaugurated on December 20, 1964, with a friendly game between Turkey and Bulgaria.
+Ali Sami Yen Stadium was inaugurated on December 20, 1964, with a friendly game between Turkey and Bulgaria.
 Unfortunately, tragedy struck during the opening match: in one of the stands many people fell onto the first floor, which caused numerous injuries, but luckily none of them were fatal.

 Spotlights were added to the stadium in 1965, and night games began to be played.
 Despite this, however, not many night games were played.

 At the beginning of the 1970s, the stadium was abandoned for another period during which the İnönü Stadium began to be used again.

 In the 70s, the stadium was mostly used by Galatasaray for training sessions.
 In those years, it remained in a squalid state of neglect.

 In 1981, grass was planted on the field and the stadium was opened again.

 The lighting system was renewed in 1993, after which night games began to be played once more.

-In the same year, the system of combined tickets was initiated in Turkey at Ali Sami Yen Stadı.
+In the same year, the system of combined tickets was initiated in Turkey at Ali Sami Yen Stadium.

 Also in the same year, the stadium was furnished with seats to replace the old benches.

 Standing room at the stadium was thus reduced from a 35,000 seating capacity to 22,000.